JECY-Portfolio/backend-end-of-probabtion-exercises/README.md

 # Event Scheduler and Conflic Detector

-This Project lets users schedule events and detects time conflicts

-Add README for Event folder
+This Project ia an ASP.Net core Web Api that allows users to:
+1. Schedule events by specifying title, description, date etc.
+2. Detect time conflicts between events
+3. Perform CRUD operations (Create, Read, Update and Deleted)
+4. Store events in memory

+# Features
+1. Add new event
+2. Update an existing event
+3. Get all events or a single event
+4. Detect conflicts when events overlaps
+5. Delete an event

+#Technologies used
+Visual studio, C#